Speenhamland Primary School

 - 9.4: How will you support a new school to prepare for my child?

 The school will pass on any information that they feel is relevant in making transition a success.
-New school staff will be invited to attend review meetings and TAC (Team around the Child) meetings.
+New school staff will be invited to attend review meetings.
 Meetings with the new school, parents and teachers as well as the SENDCo can be arranged and all parties will work together to ensure a smooth transition.

 - 9.5: What information will be provided to my child's new school?